TABTO, Two Are Better Than One

 Placing known dangerous animals creates life threatening outcomes for people and other pets.

 (Pet Animal Care Facilities Act) program.
 The Sunset review Bill SB19-158 passed and became law in 2019.
-The bill was signed into law in September 2019.
+Signed into law in September 2019.
 Rule making is over for 2019.
 We absolutely thank our legislators for their outstanding work.

 TABTO.org testified and was a stakeholder on the Sunset legislation.

-Also a new rule was passed that rescues and shelters must disclosure and document any of aggressive, sick or abnormalities in any animal that is known to a Rescue, Shelter, adopter, and dog training facility.
+A new rule was passed that rescues and shelters must disclosure and document any aggressive, sick or abnormalities in any animal that is known to a Rescue, Shelter, adopter, and dog training facility.

 The “Humane Pet Act” did not move out of committee.

 It was introduced in 2020 by Representative Monica Duran and Our First Gentleman Marlon Reis.
 It was written by the The National Humane Society.
 The Humane Pet Act.

 HB21-1102 was introduced by Monica Duran and Matt Soper.
 It was another controversial bill aimed at closing pet stores, with Marlon Reis in the background.
 Many stakeholders were left out the process.
 If you were not a democrat you could not be part of the process.
 The bill was aimed at closing the Pet Stores hidden under consumer protection language.
-The bill ended as a disclosure of information bill, no meat to the legislation.
+The bill ended as a disclosure of information bill.
 The bill was gutted and had very little support.
-Transparency and facts seem to be always overlooked.
+Transparency and facts seem to be be overlooked.
 Political agendas always seem to be at play.
 The animals are secondary.

 HB21-1160 passed the house committee 10-1, and Senate 5-1.
 PASSED HOUSE AND SENATE the second and third readings, unanimously.
-Just became law.
-Rules are currently being discussed through PACFA with Stakeholders.
+It became law in August 2021.
+The rules will be discussed through PACFA with Stakeholders in the industry soon.